CivicActions/accessibility/README.md

 Diversity equity and inclusion are key to any effective team, and CivicActions is no exception.
 Accessibility is a key part of this, as over 26% of Americans identify as having a disability.
 Our team is excited about finding new ways to build better products, and this includes removing barriers for people with disabilities.

+## Our Services

+CivicActions has deep experience with open source software and agile development - both lend themselves to great accessibility practices.
+It is by working with a global community that Drupal has become an accessibility leader in the Content Management Systems.
+Our team has extensive experience working leveraging open source communities to help our clients accomplish their needs.
+The core of agile software development is to be itterative and obsessively focused on user needs.
+The earlier you are able to bring accessibility into your software development process, the cheaper and more flexible it will be.
+We build accessibility into our process so that there aren't compliance suprises at the end of the project.

+We are ultimately a design/development agency, so we would love to build your next digital project.
+We also have experienced educators who can provide training for your team, particularly in government.
+Finally, we bring a systems approach to accessibility, so can help your team identify the accessibility barriers in your site today, as well as to avoid the ones that will be introduced tomorrow.

 ## Future pages may include:

 - Objectives and Key Results (OKRs) for CivicActions - *[Draft OKRSs - Not Public](https://docs.google.com/document/d/17SA1mNcVtTH7daKThZDN_QIdoRyYXhEjNmqkSEAJRTE/edit#)*